 As we drew near to the town, its surrounding wall of beautiful Greek workmanship crossed our path, and again another inclosing

 the Acropolis.
 They are very perfect, and in many places stand thirty feet high; each stone being beautifully cut, and laid without cement.
 Fellows

 Eventually Assos was acquired by the Kings of Pergamum.
 In 133 BC Attalus III, the last king, bequeathed his possessions to the Romans.

-Mosque of Sultan Murad I and details showing the use of marbles, lintels and columns from previous buildings
+Mosque of Sultan Murad I and details showing the use of marbles from previous buildings

 A large mosque was built shortly after the beginning of the Ottoman rule over the region.
 It is an early example of Ottoman mosques based on Byzantine patterns.
 Its size, which made it visible, from a great distance had perhaps a symbolic meaning.
 Murad I greatly expanded Ottoman territories in the Balkans.
 He was the son of Orhan I and the grandson of Osman after whom the Ottoman Empire is named.
 He was the first to use the title of sultan (high ruler which the Venetians translated as Gran Signor).

 When Assos fell to the Karasids, the opposite island of Lesbos was still a Byzantine possession, although practically ruled by the Gattilusio, a Genoese family.
 The situation was unchanged in 1453 when Sultan Mehmet II conquered Constantinople and put an end to the Byzantine Empire.